Home Music ProductionMIDI Keyboard Buying Guides How to Choose a MIDI Keyboard [Beginner’s Guide]

 Are you looking for a MIDI Device that does NOT come with any sounds?

-This option would be ideal if you were a sample-based producer such as myself.
+This option would be ideal if you’re a sample-based producer and/or plan to use VSTs.

 I do enjoy making original beats from time to time, but my true passion lies in chopping and sampling.

-If you are, then a MIDI controller is what you’re after.
+If you’re strictly into sampling vinyl, then a MIDI controller is what you’re after.

-For instance, I went to the thrift store the other day and picked up a lot of 5 really cool records from Teddy Pendergrass, Grover Washington Jr., Jerry Butler, and Johnny Mathis.
+For instance, I went to the thrift store the other day and picked up 4 really cool records from Teddy Pendergrass, Grover Washington Jr., Jerry Butler, and Johnny Mathis.

-It’s been over 20 years since DMX’s “Flesh of my flesh, blood of my blood” but I accidentally stumbled across the sample used in the song “Slippin” without ever actually searching for it.
+It’s been over 25 years since DMX’s “Flesh of my flesh, blood of my blood” came out, but I accidentally stumbled across the sample used in the song “Slippin” without ever actually searching for it.

 What are the odds?!